vitiral/simple-quality/tools.md

 This is not to say that user (README) and developer (code) documentation are not critical to a project's quality: they absolutely are.
-But they should not replace your requirements, design specification or testing overview documentation for any but the simplest projects.
+But they should not replace your requirements, detailed-design or testing documents for any but the simplest projects.

 Keep in mind that it is always best practice to try and split your project into as many small libraries as possible.
 Simplicity should always be